 ConneXions visits, while encouraging the joy of reading and books, also provides opportunities for students to meet visiting authors and other guests to engage their interest and assist in the understanding of the world around them.

-ConneXions visits, perceptual motor programs, music, arts and sport experiences gradually become part of the week throughout these years and complement and support ‘home base’ learning.
+Perceptual motor programs with our physical education staff, regular visits to our music department, arts and sports experiences gradually become part of the week throughout these years and complement and support ‘home-based’ learning.